google/perforce-utils/google_sso/README.md

 To test that the server is up and running, you can navigate to https://VM_EXTERNAL_IP.xip.io:3000/.

-Please note that your browser may block this because the site is using a default self-signed TSL certificate.
+Please note that your browser may block this because the site is using a default self-signed TLS certificate.
 In Chrome, you can click on "Advanced" when this happens to proceed.

 **Do not use self-signed certificates in production!**